umami-software/website/content/environment-variables.md

 ### DISABLE_TELEMETRY = 1

 Umami collects completely anonymous telemetry data in order help improve the application.
-You can set this variable if you don't want to participate.
+You can choose to disable this if you don't want to participate.